dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Bellman Expectation Equation

+We use bellman equation to show how current state is related to successive state for both value functions.
+We can apply this recusrive equation for each sequence in each episode of an episodic task.

 - Return

 In RL, we seek to maximise the expected return where the return $$G_{t}$$ is the total discounted reward from time-step $$t$$.
 For episodic tasks, $$G_{t} = R_{t+1} + R_{t+2} ... + R_{T}$$, where T is the terminal state.
 For continuous tasks, $$G_{t} = R_{t+1} + \gamma * R_{t+2} ... + \gamma^{2} * R{t+3} = \sum_{k=0}^{\inf} \gamma^{k} R_{t+k+1} $$, where $$\gamma$$ is the discount rate.